bob8677/nvim/README.md

-This is my nvim config
+This is my nvim config.
 Its just here for storage, why are you here?